 Traditionally knedle are made with plums, but you can also put apricots, whole strawberry and other (preferably stone) fruits inside.

 - 1 cup plain flour

 - 1 kg plums (halved and stones removed)

 - some sugar mixed

-If your plums are particularly large, as mine were, you can use only half the plum or even cut i in quarters, or your knedle will be nearly the size of a tennis ball ;) Also if the plums are very juicy I wouldn't add any sugar inside, but be more generous then when sprinkling knedle with sugar just before serving.
+✅ If your plums are particularly large, as mine were, you can use only half the plum or even cut it in quarters, unless you want your knedle to be nearly the size of a tennis ball!
+Also, if the plums are very juicy I wouldn't add any sugar inside, but be more generous then when sprinkling knedle with sugar just before serving.

 You may also like:

 Have you made any of my recipes?
 Tag @anulaskitchen on Instagram and hashtag it #anulaskitchen